grammyjs/website/site/docs/plugins/conversations.md

 bot.use(conversations());

 async function convo(conversation, ctx) {
-  // hydrate plugin is installed on `ctx` here const other = await conversation.wait();
+  // The hydrate plugin is installed on `ctx` here. const other = await conversation.wait();
   // hydrate plugin is installed on `other` here, too }